aadi1011/Janhvi-Foundation-Website/README.md

 3. Make changes and test thoroughly.
 4. Commit your changes with descriptive and correct commit messages.
 5. Push your branch to your fork.
-6. Submit a pull request to the main repository.
+6. Submit a pull request to the main repository.'